konman01/Java/Components/Documentation.md

 ### How threads communicates?

 Thread communicates using wait() and notify() functions. wait() function releases lock on the resource by a thread and transfer it into other thread.
-Once the other thread uses the resources it should notify() the original thread to continue.
+Once the other thread uses the resources it should call notify() or notifyall() function to notify the waiting thread to continue.

 ### What are Java8 features?